w3f/polkadot-wiki/docs/learn/learn-xcm-usecases.md

 ---

 XCM has a multitude of various use cases.
-While the wiki covers some of the more commonplace interactions, XCM can be used to construct many more combinations.
+While the wiki covers some of the more commonplace interactions, the XCM format can be used to construct many more combinations to suit the use case at hand.

 ### Example Use-Cases